 Over 500 international experts contribute more than 3000 hours of voluntary time to review applications each year.

-UICC expresses its grateful appreciation to all of the reviewers, who reviewed over 150 applications in 2016.
+UICC expresses its grateful appreciation to all of the reviewers who reviewed for us in 2018.
 Their names are listed here.

 Without the expertise and know-how of these voluntary expert reviewers, UICC would not be able to have such a wide-reaching effect on global cancer control.
 The collaboration of these volunteer expert reviewers is what enables our fellowships to function.